antoniordo/windows-dev-configuration/README.md

 Windows dev enviroment config scripts
 =================

-This scripts configure Windows 10 for development enabling WSL 2 with Ubuntu and installs basic programs using Chocolatey as package Manager.
+This scripts configure Windows 11 for development enabling WSL with Ubuntu and installs basic development tools

 ## How to use